 Answering Writers’ Questions About Private Forensic Labs

-Today we’re answering writers’ questions about private forensic labs.
+Below are writers’ questions about private forensic labs, and our answers.

-Writer’s Question: Where can one find these forensic labs?
+Writer’s Question: Where can someone find a private forensic lab?

 Guns, Gams, and Gumshoes: Personally, we network with other private investigators, lawyers, addiction treatment personnel, even coroners about good DEA-approved private forensic toxicology labs.
 We searched to see if there’s a list of these labs online and found the following:http://home.lightspeed.net/~abarbour/labs.htm

-Writer’s Question: Are ALL of them available to civilians?
+Writer’s Question: Are all of these labs available to civilians?

 Guns, Gams, and Gumshoes:In the link above, the specification to be on the list requires that the lab routinely performs tests for private as well as public agencies.